 - Students that are able to work more autonomously in your classroom make your life easier.
 If they are doing more, it frees you up for the most important aspects of teaching… doing things like small group instruction and assessment.

-Here are 7 things that you can do to increase student autonomy in your classroom this year.
+What you can do to increase student independence in your science class:

 1. Establish Clear Routines

 Students need to be taught how to move, work, and collaborate in your classroom.
 Don’t assume that they will know what you want them to do.

 Here are just a few things to consider: How do you want them to enter and leave your classroom?
 What should they do when they arrive?
 How should they get materials?
 How do they clean up?